kashyapvad/user_registration_application/README.md

     * <a target="blank" href="https://user-registration-application.herokuapp.com/">user-registration-application</a>
     * Make sure that the emails you use for succesful sign ups have mailboxes or else the emails will bounce which would hurt my IP's reputation.
     * check your junk/spam folder if you do not receive notification emails to your inbox.

+* Feature Description:

+    * As a user, You can visit sign up page and sign up with my email (with valid format and unique in database) and password (with confirmation and at least eight characters).
+    * When You sign up successfully, You would see my profile page.
+    * When You sign up successfully, You would receive a welcome email.
+    * When You sign up incorrectly, You would see error message in sign up page.
+    * As a user, You can edit my username and password in profile page.
+You can also see my email in the page but You can not edit it.
+    * When You first time entering the page, my username would be my email prefixing, e.g. (email is “user@example.com” , username would be “user”)
+    * When You edit my username, it should contain at least five characters.
+(Default username does not has this limitation)
+    * As a user, You can log out the system.
+    * When You log out, You would see the login page.
+    * As a user, You can visit login page and login with my email and password.
+    * As a user, You can visit login page and click “forgot password” if You forgot my password.
+    * When You visit forgot password page, You can fill my email and ask the system to send reset password email.
+    * As a user, You can visit reset password page from the link inside reset password email and reset my password (with confirmation and at least eight characters).
+The link should be unique and only valid within six hours.

 * Ruby version - 2.6.3